 - If using a second hand, screw the small donut on top of minute hand and then push the second hand onto the pin in the center of the unit.
 You are done installing you're brand new quartz clock movement !

-When replacing, you will need to measure the post on the old unit, so you can match it up with your new chiming quartz movement.
+When replacing a quartz clock movement it is done this way, you will need to measure the post on the old unit, so you can match it up with your new chiming quartz movement.